UN announces candidates for transitional Libyan govt

 In a recent statement, the U.N. also hailed the breakthrough achieved in Libya transition talks.

-The U.N. recognizes the government headed by Prime Minister Fayez al-Sarraj, also supported by Turkey, as the country's legitimate authority as Tripoli has battled putschist Gen. Khalifa Haftar's militias since April 2019 in a conflict that has claimed thousands of lives.
+The U.N. recognizes the Government of National Accord (GNA) headed by Prime Minister Fayez Sarraj, also supported by Turkey, as the country's legitimate authority as Tripoli has battled putschist Gen. Khalifa Haftar's militias since April 2019 in a conflict that has claimed thousands of lives.

 Diplomatic efforts have been underway in recent months to solve the Libyan conflict following victories by the Libyan Army against Haftar's militias.